feit-elen90089/Wiki2/workshops/Workshop_3.md

 </div>

-Contruct the GNU Radio flowgraph as depicted above.
+Construct the GNU Radio flowgraph as depicted above.
 Note that we have included a *Channel Model* block to create a sample clock offset between the transmit and receive chains.
-If the input sampling rate to *Channel Model* is `F_in`, then the output sampling rate will be `F_out = epsilon*F_in`.
+If the sampling rate of the input to *Channel Model* is
+$F_{in}$, then sample rate of the output will be at
+$F_\text{out} = \epsilon \cdot F_\text{in}$.

-> **Flux Questions:**
+> **FLUX Questions:**
 > 7. What EVM do you measure after symbol synchronization?
-> 8. Try different values of $epsilon* in the *Channel Model* block.
+> 8. Try different values of $epsilon$ in the *Channel Model* block.
 At what
->    epsilon block does your symbol synchronizer no longer work?
+>    $epsilon$ does your symbol synchronizer no longer work?

 ## 3.4 RF Loopback

 Now that we have investigated symbol timing recovery in simulation, let's move on to see if our system works with our real-world hardware!
-We will create an RF loopback by physically connecting the output of the *TX1* port to the *RX1* port **with a 30 dB attenuator inline**.
+Create an RF loopback by physically connecting the output of the *TX1* port to the *RX1* port **with a 30 dB attenuator inline**.
 A friendly reminder that...

 > **Important Note:** To avoid violating governmental regulations and damaging
-> the hardware, please always adhere to the following guidelines.
+> the hardware, please adhere to the following guidelines.
 > 1. Never transmit or receive on any band on which you are not licensed to
 >    operate.
-> 2. Always terminate TX and RX ports with a 50 Ohm load (either an antenna or
+> 2. Always terminate TX and RX ports with a 50 Ohm load - either an antenna or
->    SMA terminator).
+>    SMA terminator.
 > 3. Never connect a TX port directly to an RX port without proper attenuation
 >    of at least 30 dB.